Zombie Army 4: Dead War channels grindhouse horror for cheap shooter thrills

 It wouldn’t be a zombie game without mobs of undead.
 Thankfully, pretty much all the strengths of Zombie Army 4’s campaign missions translate to wave-based combat.
 We only got to play one map—a waterlogged canal that expanded to a dock after the first few waves are defeated and a boat comes crashing in—but it achieves the necessary tension any survival mode needs.

 The specialized zombies (including a really creepy one that looks like an entire tree mated with a clicker from The Last of Us) shine here, throwing us for a loop when things get tight on space or low on ammo.
-The tree zombie is blind (the face mask is made of bark—or is that bone) but if you attract its attention it’ll screech, encouraging other zombies to swarm on your position.
+The tree zombie is blind (the face mask is made of bark—or is that bone) but if you attract its attention it’ll screech, stunning anyone nearby into covering their ears.

 Unfortunately, quite a few of those special zombies became bullet sponges for our one remaining player to dance away from.
 You can escape the area after hitting wave 13 and compare scores with teammates or keep going with additional waves until you die.
 I will admit things got fairly difficult right away, with ammo quickly becoming scarce, but I struggled to find meaningful ways to adapt my own play strategy beyond just “shoot better.”
 When it was my turn to bite the dust, I did appreciate reanimating as one of the game’s generic zombies and being able to slowly stalk my fellow players around the map.